isomerpages/moe-yusofishaksec/_yi-experience/Direct School Admissions into Secondary Schools (DSA SEC).md

 </tr>
 </tbody>
 </table>
-<p>*meeting all the criteria does not guarantee the student will be shortlisted/given
+<p>*Meeting all the criteria does not guarantee the student will be shortlisted/given
 an offer.</p>
 <p><strong><u>General Selection Process</u></strong>
 </p>